-- Removed from the group

-- Be put in detention; be placed isolation

-- Be banned from a school trip or other events where these are not an essential part of the curriculum

-- Given an official warning, be reported for anti-social behaviour to the police,

-- Be excluded for a fixed period
+- Removed from the group - Be put in detention; be placed isolation - Be banned from a school trip or other events where these are not an essential part of the curriculum - Given an official warning, be reported for anti-social behaviour to the police. - Be suspended from school for a fixed period

-In the most serious cases, permanent exclusion may be considered if the bullying:

-- Involves serious actual or threatened violence against another pupil - · Amounts to persistent and defiant misbehaviour.
+In most serious cases, permanent exclusion may be considered if the bullying involves serious actual or threatened violent against another pupil (and if amounts to persistent and defiant behaviour).